AdobeDocs/journey-optimizer-learn.zh-Hant/help/summit-lab-assets/l535-assets.md

 #### 標題

 ```
-Welcome to SecurFinancial"
+Welcome to SecurFinancial
 ```

 #### 內文

 ```
 Did you know you can find an ATM near in the SecurFinancial app?
-Try it now!"
+Try it now!
 ```

 #### URL